 Instagram and Facebook page

-I have decided to take all the DIY projects and other activities I do and share them via Instagram and the Facebook page from now on.
+I have decided to take all the DIY projects and other activities I do and share them via Instagram.
 The stories and photos will still be visible on this website but they won’t be shared as blogposts anymore.
 The reason for this is that I simply find that it is quicker to share via these platforms and thus I get it done.
 It doesn’t require lots of planning and sitting in front of the computer, which I just can’t find time for anymore.

 I love Pinterest and I love pinning stuff and creating my own collections of cool stuff.
 However, I am very irregular.
 I have a standing gig with the Refashion Co-op keeping up the editorial boards on Pinterest and I will admit that I have been very lax about it over the last couple of months because of the new job.
 But if you are on Pinterest, come on over and check out some of my boards and follow the ones you find interesting.
 It’s a fun place to be.